mocdaniel/k8s-primer/docs/index.md

 !!! stretch "Stretch goal"
     The `Stretch goal` admonition will contain additional tasks that you can do if you want to go the extra mile.

+### Tooltip and More Information

+Sometimes, I want to clarify things right away, because that way the context gets clearer than with an admonition.
+In these cases, I will use a tooltip, which can be hovered to reveal additional information.

+*[hovered]: Hey, you found it!

+Alternatively, especially in **code snippets**, I will use the (1) button, which will reveal additional information when clicked:
+{ .annotate }

+1. Hey, you found it! :tada:

+With this technicalities out of our way, there's only one thing to do:

 [Start learning K8s! :rocket: ](introduction/what-is-kubernetes.md){ .md-button .md-button--primary }